archwa/holdings/data/13flists/readme.md

 *NOTE: In this context, by "security" we mean any type/class of a particular security, and NOT an instance or position of such a security.*

+*NOTE: Currently, CSV-formatted 13F lists are only available from 2004q1 onward.*

 ## Method of extraction

 1. Lists in PDF format are accessed from the [Official List of Section 13(f) Securities](https://www.sec.gov/divisions/investment/13flists.htm) on https://www.sec.gov.